akyriako/otc-docs/doc/source/caf/adopt/data-management-and-analytics-platform.rst

 Kafka and Flink.
 A typical case in point is the mart for querying bank transactions.

-Huawei Cloud FusionInsight Intelligent Data Lake
+Open Telekom Cloud FusionInsight Intelligent Data Lake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This next-generation data lake takes full advantage of cloud-native